Jennifer Warwick

 • Certificate in Online and Telephone Counselling - Counselling Tutor

-I collaborate with a professional support network, including supervisors and fellow therapists, to ensure high-quality counselling services.
+I work within a professional support network, collaborating with supervisors and fellow therapists to ensure high-quality counselling services.

 Member organisations